 Kevin joined Watsi on February 24th, 2015.
-Six years ago, Kevin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Kevin's most recent donation traveled 8,700 miles to support Elia, a three-year-old boy from Tanzania, to fund clubfoot repair surgery.
+Seven years ago, Kevin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Kevin's most recent donation traveled 8,700 miles to support Jordan, a playful 3-year-old from Tanzania, to fund mobility-restoring knee surgery.

 Kevin has funded healthcare for 82 patients in 13 countries.